joe-delaney/NBA-Stat-Dashboard/README.md

 * Select the timeframe (start season and end season) to analyze
 * Choose from common NBA statistics and metrics such as points-per-game (ppg)
 * Toggle between different data visualizations to best present the data

-In addition, this project will include:
-* An About modal describing the instructions for using the dashboard
-* A production README

 # Wireframes
 <img width="875" alt="NBA Statistics Dashboard Wireframe" src="https://user-images.githubusercontent.com/65872033/161177294-63b4ea8c-eaf3-4515-b9e1-d41300b33ee4.png">